gabrielhirakawa/style-guide-default/README.md

 yarn add eslint -D
 yarn eslint --init
 ```
+### Obs: Após rodar o comando eslint --init, algumas opções deverão ser selecionadas:
+> How would you like to use ESLint?
+(Como você gostaria de utilizar o ESLint?)

+ To check syntax, find problems, and enforce code style

+> What type of modules does your project user?
+(Quais tipos de módulos o seu projeto usa?)

+Javascript modules (import/export)

+> Which framework does your project use?
+(Qual framework o seu projeto usa?)

+React, Vue ou None of theses

+> Does your project use TypeScript? (y/N) (O seu projeto usa TypeScript?)

+N

+> Where does your code run?
+(Onde irá rodar seu projeto?)

+Browser ou Node

+> Use a popular style guide (Utilize uma guia de estilo popular)

+Use a popular style guide

+> Which style guide do you want to follow?
+(Qual guia de estilo deseja seguir?)

+Airbnb

+> What format do you want your config file to be in?
+(Em que formato você deseja que o seu arquivo de configuração esteja?)

+JavaScript

+> Would you like to install them now with npm?
+(Y/n) (Gostaria de instalar as dependências com npm?)

+Y

 ### 3 - Delete package-lock
 Apagar aquivo ***package-lock.json*** para associar as dependências ao arquivo ***yarn.lock*** e reinstalar utilizando o comando abaixo: